mohsenkamini/Partitioning-Automation/README.md

 ~~~
 The important things that you must be careful about them in order for the script to work properly are :

-- You need to make sure that `mkfs` tool, recognizes the filesystem type you're trying to format your partitions.
+- You need to make sure that `mkfs` tool, recognizes the **filesystem type** you're trying to format your partitions.

+- You cannot make **swap partitions** that are based on a **file** rather than a disk partitions with this document.

 - You need to fill the fields in a format that everything fits in sharp columns.
 Just like the sample above, as you can see, all the information fit perfectly under defined fields._we recommend you edit this sample to your own fits in notepad or vim_